Middle School (Ages 10-14)

 - Twice-daily outdoor recess

-- Integrated art, music, drama, Spanish, and technology
+- Integrated art, music, drama, and Spanish

 - Frequent off-campus learning opportunities